"Nashville" - On Location

-The Hermitage Cafe - Gunnar talks with his first love, Kiley, here in Season 3
+The Hermitage Cafe - Gunnar's first love, Kiley, works here in Season 3.

 The Hermitage Cafe sits up the hill from downtown Nashville, on Hermitage Avenue.
 Open 10pm-1:30pm, they serve breakfast all day, meat & 3 during the week, and are an excellent late night spot for eating after the clubs shut down.

 Hillsboro Village - Teddy and Peggy run into each other on the street in this Nashville neighborhood in Season 1.

 Conveniently located near Vanderbilt and Belmont universities, Hillsboro Village is a collection of specialty shops, boutiques and restaurants perfect for a day's stroll.

 I Dream of Weenie - A scene was filmed right outside of here in Season 3.